Kingistador/GCAM/README.md

 # GCAM Config for Shamim's SGCAM 8.4 on OnePlus 7

 ### Description:
-Very basic GCAM Config for Shamim's SGCAM 8.4 on OnePlus 7.\
+Very basic GCAM config for Shamim's SGCAM 8.4 on OnePlus 7.\
-Just selected lens and activated some options.
+Just selected sensors and activated some options so camera works properly on this phone.

 ### Installtion:
 - copy .xml file to Storage\SGCAM\XML\